WRGP & PSEP

 Frequently asked questions

 You will be considered for WRGP status at the time of your application to a graduate program listed above.
-If you do not hear about your WRGP status within four weeks of applying, please fill out the WRGP Application completely and return it to us as described in the application.
-Only incoming students are eligible to apply for WRGP status to one of the approved WRGP programs.
+If you do not hear about your WRGP status within four weeks of applying, please complete the WRGP Application and return it to the Graduate College, as described in the application.
+Students applying for the PSEP can do so through the WICHE website.
+Only incoming students are eligible to apply for either status to one of the approved WRGP or PSEP programs.

-WRGP students must fulfill all the usual requirements of the institution concerned and meet all admission deadlines.
+WRGP or PSEP students must fulfill all the usual admission requirements of the Graduate College and program, and meet all admission deadlines.
 Students need not meet financial aid criteria.

 How do you establish residency for the program?

-What does a student do if he/she is billed at the wrong tuition rate?
+What does a student do if billed at the wrong tuition rate?

 Occasionally, a student is incorrectly billed for the full nonresident tuition.
 If this happens, please contact the Graduate College immediately.

-Can a student attend part-time as a WRGP student?
+Can a student attend part-time as a WRGP or PSEP student?

 Part-time students (matriculated) are eligible to participate if they have been admitted to the program.
-Please note that your WRGP status is time-limited, and the time limit will be noted in your official letter informing you of your WRGP status.
+Please note that your WRGP or PSEP status is time-limited, and the time limit will be noted in your official letter informing you of your WRGP or PSEP status.

 Who can I contact for more information?

-Contact the Graduate College for assistance with the WRGP.
-For more information on WRGP, visit Western Interstate Commission for Higher Education (WICHE).
+Contact the Graduate College for assistance with the WRGP or PSEP.
+For more information on WRGP or PSEP, visit Western Interstate Commission for Higher Education (WICHE).